Bulisor/Experiments/README.md

 # Experiments

-Here is my short life as freelancer :)
+Here is my short life as developer :)
 And I have more demos, but no time to publish them :(

 The most important of them you'll find here: